-This is the "home page" of the Qumulo UI.
-It offers a series of easily digestible insights into the activity, growth, performance and health of a Qumulo system.
-The dashboard visualizes available and used capacity (including data, metadata, and snapshots), capacity growth and file count growth, aggregate performance of the system, and balance of workloads.
+This is the "home page" of the Qumulo visual interface.
+It offers a series of easily digestible insights into the activity, growth, performance, and health of a Qumulo file data platform.
+The dashboard visualizes available and used capacity (including data, metadata, and snapshots), capacity growth and file count growth, the aggregate performance of the system, and balance of workloads.